 X: Use a vacuum or brush only.

 Looking to freshen up your home by rearranging furniture?
-Slide things around easily without damaging floors by placing folded, clean towels under each end of the furniture.
+Slide heavy pieces like couches and tables easily and without damage by placing folded, clean towels under each end of the furniture.

-18. Use a dustpan to help fill a large mop bucket.
+Use a dustpan to help fill a large mop bucket

-Not all mop buckets fit in bathtubs.
-If yours is too large, try using a dustpan as a spout by placing it flat on your sink to transfer water to the bucket.
+Not all mop buckets fit in bathtubs or sinks.
+If your bucket is too large, try using a dustpan as a spout by placing it flat on your sink to transfer water to the bucket.
 This handy hack is also helpful for other large containers you want to fill.

-20. Recycle old socks to use as dusting mitts.
+Recycle old socks to use as dusting mitts